 A guy sat next to me on a bench one day and started complaining about not being able to “make it” in this “dog eat dog” society.
 He leaned on his makeshift cart full of belongings and went on about how people with money treat people without money as if they are less than human and how laws are unequal depending on how much money you have.
 I agreed with his assessment and asked him about his dreams.
-He looked at me for a moment, then smiled and meticulously regaled me about how he wanted his life to be.
+He looked at me for a moment, then smiled and meticulously regaled me with tales of how he wanted his life to be.
 He told me he wanted a high-salaried job in which he told people what to do, to live in a huge house with a beautiful wife, and a butler and maid to attend to their needs and how his children would go to private school.
 He’d have a large, comfortable office with a beautiful view and people would treat him with respect.

 “In what field would you like to work”